 It may be noticed that only in BASIC no declarations are made about the variable types.
-In FORTRAN declaration is made only for the variable B, since the type has to over-ride the predefined convention.
-There is no declaration for A since its value is according to the predefined convention.

-In all the above cases the result will be printed in the same way as shown below:
+In FORIRAN declaration is made only for the variable B, since the type has to over-ride the predefined convention There is no declaration for A since its value is according to the predefined convention in all the above cases the result will be printed in the same way as shown below one character can be stored in a variable and the variable is called the character variable.
+Strings can be read assigned manipulated and printed with facility only in the three fair guages, COBOL, PL/1 and BASIC